firewalld/firewalld.github.io/blog/_posts/2020-09-02-policy-objects-introduction.md

 A new feature, policy objects, will be part of the next firewalld feature release (v0.9.0).
 This is a major feature that has been in the works for almost a full year.
-It also significant because it closes one of the long standing gaps in firewalld's functionality: forward and output filtering.
+It is significant because it closes one of the long standing gaps in firewalld's functionality: forward and output filtering.

 ## Motivation